kenchris/sensor-polyfills/README.md

 This is a polyfill for [Generic Sensor](https://w3c.github.io/sensors/)-based [motions sensors](https://w3c.github.io/motion-sensors/) to make migration from the old [DeviceOrientationEvent](https://w3c.github.io/deviceorientation/spec-source-orientation.html#deviceorientation)/[DeviceMotionEvent](https://w3c.github.io/deviceorientation/spec-source-orientation.html#devicemotion) to the new APIs a smoother experience.

 In particular, this polyfill will allow the users of modern browsers to get a feel of the new API shape before it ships more broadly.
-Chrome 63 has a native implementation [behind a flag](#how-to-enable-the-native-implementation-in-chrome) and starting Chrome 67 the feature is [enabled by default](https://www.chromestatus.com/feature/5698781827825664).

 `src/motion-sensors.js` implements the following interfaces: